wp-plugins/floating-social-bar/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Fixed bug where content was not returned correctly.

 = 1.0.6 =
 * Fixed bug with Pinterest image and added a fallback image option.
 * Improved loading of share counts so that there is zero impact of page time.